-Fourth component: Debt
+Fourth aspect: Debt

-Borrowing today increases the available resources for the year but it has a cost that should be paid in the future.
+Debt is a complex issue, because it has an impact over time: borrowing today increases the available resources for the year but it has a cost that should be paid in the future and that will have implications for tomorrow.
 A good CB should clearly explain how the debt is to be used, and under what conditions it is to be repaid.
 Sixty-seven per cent of the CBs reviewed include some information on debt and the total amount that the government will borrow.
-However, in most of the cases, this information is not adequate, and the CB does not provide an explanation of what the debt is to be used for, or the conditions for repayment, or whether these resources are tied to certain policy objectives.
+However, in most of the cases, this information is scant, and the CB does not provide an explanation of what the debt is to be used for, or the conditions for repayment, or whether these resources are tied to certain policy objectives.

-Fifth component: Other relevant information
+Fifth aspect: Other relevant information